FAQs

 Infrastructure

-The Infrastructure UK-wide section ranks those firms and lawyers who advise on transactions relating primarily to projects that have already been completed and are operational.
+The Infrastructure UK-wide section ranks those firms and lawyers who advise on transactions relating primarily to assets that have already been completed and are operational.
 Infrastructure assets can include (but are not limited to) airports, ports, transmission lines, pipelines and (resources) storage.
-Secondary market transactions, where infrastructure is the underlying asset, form a crucial aspect of the work recognised, while equally, contract variation, asset management and other legal issues that arise over the course of the operation of an asset are also relevant.
+Secondary market transactions, where operational infrastructure is the underlying asset, form a crucial aspect of the work recognised, while equally, contract variation, asset management and other legal issues that arise over the course of the operation of an asset are also relevant.

-The Infrastructure PFI/PPP section is a separate sub-section which recognises those undertaking the aforementioned work primarily in the context of PFI/PPP projects.
+The Infrastructure PFI/PPP section is a separate sub-section which recognises those undertaking the aforementioned work primarily in the context of operation PFI/PPP assets.
 As well as assets structured on a PFI/PPP basis, other non-traditional models such as Regulated Asset Base (RAB), Mutual Investment Model (MIM), Local Improvement Finance Trust (LIFT) and Direct Procurement for Consumers (DPC) are relevant for this section.
 Submissions for this sub-section should be included in the Infrastructure UK-wide section and any work highlight relating to any project structured on a PFI/PPP (or similar) basis should be clearly labelled as relating to this type of asset.

 Related sections: Projects

 The Inquests table recognises lawyers who have deep expertise in representing clients in high-profile and contentious inquests.
-These inquests typically arise in the context of mental health, police contact and domestic terrorism, but are by no means limited to these areas.
+These inquests typically arise in the context of mental health, police contact and domestic terrorism but are by no means limited to these areas.
 Lawyers ranked here represent bereaved families, organisations and individual staff members.

 Related sections: Administrative & Public Law, Civil Liberties & Human Rights, Police Law